 These weren’t natural formations, and they weren’t the work of bears.
 They were built by people.

-Recognizing the site’s value, the caver brought in archaeologist Francois Rouzaud.
-Using carbon-dating, Rouzaud estimated that a burnt bear bone found within the chamber was 47,600 years old, which meant that the stalagmite rings were older than any known cave painting.
+Recognizing the site’s value, the caver brought in Francois Rouzaud, an archaeologist.
+Using carbon dating, Rouzaud estimated that a burnt bear bone found within the chamber was 47,600 years old, which meant that the stalagmite rings were older than any known cave painting.
 It also meant that they couldn’t have been the work of Homo sapiens.
 Their builders must have been the only early humans in the south of France at the time: Neanderthals.

 The discovery suggested that Neanderthals were more sophisticated than anyone had given them credit for.
 They wielded fire, ventured deep underground, and shaped the subterranean rock into complex constructions.
 Perhaps they even carried out rituals; after all, there was no evidence that anyone actually lived in the cave, so what else were the rings and mounds for?

 She knew that Rouzaud’s date of 47,600 years was impressive but suspect.
-Carbon-dating is only accurate for samples younger than 50,000 years, so the Bruniquel material was hitting the technique’s limits.
-They could well have been much older.
-To get a better estimate, Verheyden assembled a team including archaeologist Jacques Jaubert and fellow stalagmite expert Dominique Genty.
+Carbon dating is accurate only for samples younger than 50,000 years, so the Bruniquel material was hitting the technique’s limits.
+It could well have been much older.
+To get a better estimate, Verheyden assembled a team including an archaeologist, Jacques Jaubert, and a fellow stalagmite expert, Dominique Genty.
 In 2013, they got permission to study the site and crawled into it themselves.
-“I’m not very big, and I had to put one arm before me and one behind to get through,” says Verheyden.
+“I’m not very big, and I had to put one arm before me and one behind to get through,” Verheyden says.
 “It’s kind of magical, even without the structures.”

 After drilling into the stalagmites and pulling out cylinders of rock, the team could see an obvious transition between two layers.
 On one side were old minerals that were part of the original stalagmites; on the other were newer layers that had been laid down after the fragments were broken off by the cave’s former users.
 By measuring uranium levels on either side of the divide, the team could accurately tell when each stalagmite had been snapped off for construction.